Rovshan Javadov: Political career

 After the overthrow of President Abulfaz Elchibey who led the People Front government, Suret Huseynov and Javadov welcomed the return of KGB General Heydar Aliyev to Baku.
 Huseynov and Javadov supported Aliyev in the 1993 presidential elections, and he was victorious.
 In the summer of 1993, Suret Huseynov's Ganja Brigade seized 10 villages from Armenians in the Karabakh zone.
-After this operation Huseynov was officially proclaimed a National Hero and appointed a Prime Minister of Azerbaijan.
+After this operation, Huseynov was officially proclaimed a National Hero and appointed a Prime Minister of Azerbaijan.
 The same year Javadov was offered the medal of a national hero, but he refused to accept it until Azerbaijan would fully occupy Nagorno-Karabakh and the independence of an Azerbaijan Republic was fully secure.

 Huseynov and Javadov began to purchase arms for the Azerbaijani Armed Forces and restarted the Fizuli offensive in January 1994.
-Three weeks later, the Fizuli offensive was halted by Heydar Aliyev as he secretly agreed to hidden negotiations with Russian and Armenian officials in order to solidify his grip on power in Azerbaijan.
+Three weeks later, the Fizuli offensive was halted by Heydar Aliyev as he secretly agreed to hidden negotiations with Russian and Armenian officials to solidify his grip on power in Azerbaijan.
 The result of Aliev's negotiations came to be known to the public as the Bishkek Protocol in May 1994.

 Political rebellion

 Rovshan Javadov and Suret Husseynov publicly opposed the Bishkek deal and threatened to start military operations if Russian troops were to come to Azerbaijan as called for in the treaty.
 The political outrage caused by the potential return of Russian troops to Azerbaijan forced Heydar Aliev and Boris Yeltsin to amend that part of the treaty.
-In June 1994 Javadov announced his aim to run for the November 1995 parliamentary elections in which he would represent the opposition block to the authoritarian rule of Heydar Aliyev.
-In August 1994 he announced a plan to impeach Heydar Aliyev once he won the elections to the parliament.
+In June 1994, Javadov announced his aim to run for the November 1995 parliamentary elections, in which he would represent the opposition block to the authoritarian rule of Heydar Aliyev.
+In August 1994, he announced a plan to impeach Heydar Aliyev once he won the elections to the parliament.